-The latest PUBG Mobile update brings a massive overhaul to the Miramar map, with new areas like the urban ruins and an oasis at the Northern part of the map.
+The latest PUBG Mobile update brings a massive overhaul to the Miramar map, with new urban ruins and an oasis at the Northern part of the map.
 There’s also a chance for sandstorms to ravage certain areas of the map, reducing visibility to nil.

-For the speed demons out there a new race track has been added throughout the entire Miramar map.
+A new race track has been added throughout the Miramar map for the speed demons out there.
 There’s also a single Golden Mirado vehicle that spawns in each map, so try to find it and floss on your foes.

-A number of other details were included in the patch notes, including two upcoming game modes, a new 20-player social mode, a new close range scope for rifles and shotguns, and some details about the new toy-themed season starting May 13.
-Check out the full patch notes over on the official blog post!
+Several other details were included in the patch notes, including two upcoming game modes, a new 20-player social mode, a new close-range scope for rifles and shotguns, and some details about the new toy-themed season starting May 13.

 PUBG Mobile April update overview